 Threatened Species Art & Writing Competition

-The 2019 Threatened Species Art and Writing Competition will open on 22 July and entries will close on 23 August.
+The 2019 Threatened Species Art and Writing Competition launched on 22 July and entries will close on 23 August.

 The competition will once again have an award ceremony to award winning individual and winning schools.
 The award ceremony will take place prior to Threatened Species Day, on Thursday 5 September, and be hosted by The Australian PlantBank at The Australian Botanic Gardens Mount Annan.